Best places for dog walking on the Isle of Wight

 To help us to keep the countryside a safe, healthy and enjoyable place for everyone please:

-• Keep your dog in sight and under control.
-Use a lead when necessary.
+• Keep your dog in sight and under close control.
+Use a lead when necessary and where local signage requests you to do so to help protect wildlife.

 • Clear up after your dog, particularly in car parks, play areas or on paths, by placing dog mess in a dedicated bin or taking it home.